kwojcicki/kwojcicki.github.io/_posts/2021-12-14-DEATH-ROLLING.md

 Alice rolls 1 [1-3]<br/>
 Alice transfers 100 gold to Bob.<br/>

-Now as a player trying to maximize their returns should you go first or second?
+Now, as a player trying to maximize your returns should you go first or second?
 Bet large or small?
-Naturally I wanted to find out.
+Naturally, I wanted to find out.

 # Game